All Episodes

 Banging your head against the wall and expecting a different result.

-It's not you're not gonna have a different result unless you change.
+You're not going to have a different result unless you change.

 And seeing the swamp resist change is nothing new to me.